MeganPaffrath/full-stack/authentication-and-security/README.md

   - using hashing - no encryption key.
     - use hash function to turn password into a hashed password
     - almost impossible to go backwards (turn hash into password)

+# Cookies

+- Session cookies
+  - a period of time that browser interacts with server